-Business Valuations may be necessary for many reasons including Buy-Sell Agreements, Mergers and Acquisitions, Divorces, SBA & other financing purposes, Succession Planning, Estate and Gift Reporting, Shareholder Disputes, etc. Valuation base fees on our staff’s time involved in each engagement, with a typical range from $2,500 to $5,000.
+Business Valuations may be necessary for many reasons including Buy-Sell Agreements, Mergers and Acquisitions, Divorces, SBA & other financing purposes, Succession Planning, Estate and Gift Reporting, Shareholder Disputes, etc. Fees for Business Valuations are based on our staff time involved in each engagement, with a general range between $2,500 and $5,000.

 PFA works with our clients to determine the most effective way to transfer your business.
 We believe a buyer and seller should “make the deal” before involving lenders or attorneys.
 We prepare a financial plan for the seller and then present it to the buyer with a plan, once agreed upon, for securing any outside financing.
 When approved, attorneys can be brought in to “document” the transaction.
 This approach may keep costs lower.

 Tom Flynn comes to PFA with nearly twenty-one (21) years of experience with Federated Funeral Directors of America, a national accounting, tax and consulting firm in the funeral industry.
 For the majority of his tenure he was Manager of the Advanced Planning Department.
 His responsibilities included overseeing the preparation of Business Valuations, Succession & Estate Planning, Mergers & Acquisitions, Corporate, Partnership, Individual, Estate & Gift Tax Planning & Preparation and other Advanced Financial Planning & Consulting Engagements.
 He has been responsible for more than 1,000 business valuations, 600 business succession plans and 200 estate planning engagements.